 You will also study one or two other subjects in year 2 according to your interests: see Degrees in Arts, Science and Social Sciences.

 Years 3 and 4: If you successfully complete the courses in first and second year, you may progress to Honours (years three and four).
 At Honours level, Business Economics can be taken as a Single Honours or Joint Honours degree.

 In your third year you will take two courses on the economics of business.
 These put economic tools to work analysing activities inside a business.
 In fourth year you will study two courses in finance.
 These explore how stock markets and other financial markets work and how the strategic decisions of corporations interact with financial markets.

 You can also choose from a wide range of courses, studying topics such as: Environmental economics; regional economics and the Scottish economy; International finance; The economics of housing; Economics of development and policy in less developed countries; Economics of team sport; international trade.

-Standard entry: 5 Highers at AAAAB (first sitting) or 6 Highers at AAAAAA (two sittings with a min AABB after S5) including English or a humanities subject plus Maths at National 5 at B.
+Standard entry: 5 Highers at AAAAB (by end S6 with min AABB after S5) including English or a humanities subject plus National 5 Maths at B.

-Widening access entry: 5 or 6 Highers at AABBB or BBBBBB including English or a humanities subject plus Maths at National 5 at B. May be considered for offer at BBBBB.
-Completion of pre-entry programme is necessary.
+Widening access entry: 4 Highers at AABBB/BBBBB (by end of S6) including English or a humanities subject plus National 5 Maths at B. Completion of a pre-entry programme.

 Please refer to list below